John-Axe/AWS/AWS-Labs/Configure-AWS-Network-Firewall.md

 <h1>Configure an AWS Network Firewall</h1>

 <h2>Description</h2>
 The lab consists of configuring a Network Firewall on AWS.
-With components such as...
+It includes components such as Virtual Private Network (VPC), Subnets, Route tables, Security Groups, Firewall, and much more.
 <br />

 <h2>Languages and Utilities Used</h2>